-This information is also pursuant to the requirements of the Jeanne Clery Disclosure of Campus Security and Campus Crime Statistics Act of 1990.
+This information is also pursuant to the requirements of the Jeanne Clery Campus Safety Act of 2024.

 Questions about any of the information provided in this report should be referred to the Seattle Campus Head of School, Seattle Center Armory, Suite 405, 305 Harrison Street, Seattle, WA 98109.